 Many seniors take multiple prescriptions.
 Without proper oversight, this can lead to dangerous drug interactions.
 To stay safe:

-- Keep a full list of prescriptions, supplements, and over-the-counter medications.
+Keep a full list of prescriptions, supplements, and over-the-counter medications.

-- Ask one primary doctor to review all medications regularly.
+Ask one primary doctor to review all medications regularly.

-- Avoid duplicate or unnecessary prescriptions.
+Avoid duplicate or unnecessary prescriptions.

-- Discuss side effects and risks with a healthcare professional.
+Discuss side effects and risks with a healthcare professional.

-Tips for Caregivers Supporting Senior Heart Health
+What Are the Best Tips for Caregivers Supporting Senior Heart Health?

 Caregivers play a vital role in senior heart health.
 You can help by:

-- Encouraging daily movement and low-impact exercise.
+Encouraging daily movement and low-impact exercise.

-- Preparing heart-healthy meals with less salt and processed foods.
+Preparing heart-healthy meals with less salt and processed foods.

-- Reminding seniors to take medications on time.
+Reminding seniors to take medications on time.

-- Noticing changes in energy, breathing, or weight—and reporting them quickly.
+Noticing changes in energy, breathing, or weight, and reporting them quickly.

 With the right care, seniors can maintain independence and a higher quality of life.